Signature Collection Spots

 All signature collection must be polite, in other words without harassing anyone or being disruptive.

-For a printed version, click here.
+For a printed version, click here (see second page).

 Where can signatures for petition initiatives be collected?